 Assessing Posture and Movement

-It also provides the opportunity to network, share information and discuss interesting or challenging cases with other practitioners in a relaxed and supportive environment.
+Using a mix of theory, observation, practical demonstrations and small group sessions this course will boost your knowledge of this subject.
+There is also the opportunity to share information and discuss interesting or challenging cases with other practitioners in a relaxed and supportive environment.

 Muscular strengths and weaknesses